os #

 fn user_names() ![]string

-user_names returns an array of the name of every user on the system.
+user_names returns an array containing the names of all users on the system.

 fn user_os #